Root-Ace-Lee/root-ace-lee.github.io/about/index.md

 ---

 ## Hello Guys!
 I am Root.
-Root On Software is a tech blog to share my stories on software engineering.
+Root On Software is a tech blog to share my stories on software engineering projects.

 ## Contacts
 | Phone Number   | 010-7779-7696                   |